 Given the sinking or reserve funds are not needed on an everyday basis, when large amounts are accumulated in a sinking / reserve fund they can be deposited in an interest bearing account / term deposit to accumulate interest.

 Do You Need a Strata Professional?

 Do you have any questions relating to your strata complex?
 It’s important given the changes in the Act in WA, that Perth residents consult a professional strata management company.
 Empire Estate Agents are happy to assist with your residential, commercial, mixed-use or industrial complex.

-Empire has an experienced, award-winning, licensed and top-rated strata management team.
+Empire has an experienced, award-winning, licensed and top-rated team of strata managers in Perth.
 Would you like a free review / assessment of your strata complex or find out more about the new Strata Titles Act?
-Contact us today on (08) 9262 0400 for all of your strata complex questions or problems or visit us at https://www.empireestateagents.com/strata-management-services/ and fill in the online form and we will be in touch.
+Contact us today on (08) 9262 0400 for all of your strata complex questions or problems or fill in the online form and we will be in touch.

 “Everyday heroes…going beyond”